-Most of them, with few some notable exceptions, originates from Asia.
-The ones that I listed are all stand up fighting styles with a different level of effectiveness.
-But there are other combat sports that are not based around stand up striking like BJJ - Brazilian Jiu-Jitsu - and wrestling.
-I will also compare them to Muay Thai and demonstrate how mixing them with Thai boxing will produce a more complimentary martial art.
+Most of them, with few notable exceptions, originate from Asia.
+The ones that I listed are all stand-up fighting styles with different levels of effectiveness.
+I will also list combat sports that are not based on stand-up striking like Brazilian Jiu-Jitsu [BJJ] and wrestling.

-Muay Thai and boxing are somewhat complimentary since many of western Thai boxing schools implement traditional boxing techniques into a standard Muay Thai training.
-I have been training in one of those gyms and I have to admit that western boxing is more effective, especially for Europeans and Americans, than traditional Thai punching techniques.
-It's just more powerful and explosive than Muay Thai boxing based on straight arm jabs and crosses.
-Click on this link to read more about it
+Muay Thai and boxing are somewhat complimentary since many Western Thai boxing schools implement traditional boxing techniques into standard Muay Thai training.
+I have been training in one of those gyms and I have to admit that western boxing is more effective, especially for Europeans and Americans than traditional Thai punching techniques.

 One thing that Muay Thai and Western boxing have in common is that training and learning are implemented into sparring sessions.
 You have to face a challenging opponent and adjust your approach and techniques to be able to withstand a real fight.

 One of the best indicators of what works and what doesn't are MMA competitions.

 So what is the state of MMA today?
 What styles are the most dominant in cage fighting?
-It all boils down to BJJ and Wrestling for grappling techniques, Boxing and Muay Thai for stand up striking and Thai Boxing + Wrestling for a clinch game.
+It all boils down to BJJ and Wrestling for grappling techniques, Boxing and Muay Thai for stand-up striking and Thai Boxing + Wrestling for a clinch game.

 I remember watching his fight with Ken Shamrock, a very skilled wrestler, in which he broke Ken's arm with his powerful TDK kicks.
-He was a powerful kicker and one those fighters who prefer to keep their opponents on distance.
+He was a powerful kicker and one of those fighters who prefer to keep their opponents at distance.
 That said, if he utilized more wrestling skills in the cage he would be a complete fighter.
-Click on this link to read more about it